barebones-ubg/Barebones-Game-Source/README.md

 - Monkey Mart (Added 1/31/26)
 - Doki Doki Literature Club (Added 1/31/26)

 I frequently update the source with new games constantly, so open a discussion for a new one (recommended to ask for more than one).
-Make sure to also tag me @DotLYHiyou .
+Make sure to also tag me @DotLYHiyou.
 # Credits
 To Ultimate Game Stash for game files.